mdmower/quickip/Readme.md

 ## Features

+- Click the extension button to display your external IPv4 and/or IPv6 address
+- Copy your IP to the clipboard with a keyboard shortcut (configurable)

+**Supported options:**

-1. Select which IP version(s) should be reported
+- Select which IP version(s) should be reported
-1. Select which resolvers should be used for each IP version
+- Select which resolvers should be used for each IP version
-1. Copy your IP to the clipboard with a keyboard shortcut (configurable)

-## Build
+## Development

 Clone git repository locally and then install npm packages